jankeirse/oesnmp/README.md

 # oesnmp
 Expose OpenEdge infrastructure to *any* monitoring platform

-OESNMP is a set of utilites to expose information about OpenEdge Appservers, Databases and related infrastructure to Monitoring systems supporting SMTP.
+OESNMP is a set of utilites to expose information about OpenEdge Appservers, Databases and related infrastructure to Monitoring systems supporting SNMP.

 OESNMP was initially developed with 10.2B and is currently tested on 11.3.